Skipping-rope rhyme: Jump in, jump out

 And turn your back on the Nazi submarine!

 In another version, the teacher is "Benjamin Franklin."

-In the Charlie Chaplin rhyme, the child jumping had to follow directions as the rope was turning: touching the heel of one foot on the ground; touching the toe of the same foot on the ground; doing a (short) split of the feet, turning around, saluting, bowing, and jumping out from the turning rope on the last line.
+In the Charlie Chaplin rhyme, the child jumping has to follow directions as the rope is turning: touching the heel of one foot on the ground; touching the toe of the same foot on the ground; doing a (short) split of the feet, turning around, saluting, bowing, and jumping out from the turning rope on the last line.
 This rhyme, c.
 1942, reflects children's awareness of World War II.

-An Australian version of the Charlie Chaplin Skipping Song, as sung at Salisbury Primary School in Brisbane, Australia in the mid 1950s, is as follows:
+An Australian version of the Charlie Chaplin Skipping Song, as sung at Salisbury Primary School in Brisbane, Australia in the mid-1950s, is as follows: